-WP-1 / # 16 / E to J Travel restrictions and guarantine under COVID-19
+WP-1 / # 13\ / E to J Travel restrictions and guarantine under COVID-19

-With the spread of COVID-19 at the beginning of the year, countries around the world introduced entry restrictions for non-nationals.
+With the spread of COVID-19 at the beginning of the year, countries around the world introduced entry restrictions for non-nationals and non-residents.
 This is/was true for both the EU and Japan.
-Today both the EU and Japan allows for residents to enter the region.
-In addition, most EU countries also allow short-term visitors, including businesspeople. to enter the EU.
-Japan will from 1 October 2020 allow businesspeople to apply for a visa to enter Japan.